-Hampshire & Isle of Wight Community Foundation (HIWCF) is proud to be working with Moneybarn on a new grants initiative.
-As part of Moneybarn’s commitment to Havant, Gosport and Fareham, we are delighted to announce the launch of a new grants programme – the Moneybarn Social Impact Fund which aims to support social inclusion.
-The programme will initially run during 2017 and will invest in activities that seek to alleviate the underlying problems that prevent social inclusion and enjoyment of a full modern life including debt advice and debt management.
-The Fund will distribute £40,000 in grants, of between £1,000 and £5,000.
+Hampshire & Isle of Wight Community Foundation (HIWCF) is proud to be working with Moneybarn in an exciting grants initiative.
+As part of Moneybarn’s commitment to Havant, Gosport Fareham and Petersfield, we are delighted re-open the Moneybarn Social Impact Fund which aims to support social inclusion.
+The programme will invest in activities that seek to alleviate the underlying problems that prevent social inclusion and enjoyment of a full modern life.
+The Fund will distribute £25,000 in grants, of between £1,000 and £5,000.

-The Fund will focus primarily on making small to medium sized grants, subject to a minimum of £1,000 and a maximum of £5,000 grant per successful application.
+The minimum request is £1,000.
+The maximum is £5,000.
 Whilst the grant can be used to part-fund a wide range of activities, we like to see the impact our support is having.
 Accordingly, we prefer for our grant to equal at least 50% of the total cost of the activity or project within the criteria specified below.
-Only one application per organisation can be considered per funding round.
+Only one application per organisation can be considered.

 Grants available for the following purposes:

 Projects should meet one of the following themes:

 - Improving people’s personal finance capabilities (debt and financial advice/education)